U.S. Stocks Tick Higher, on Track for Monthly Gains

 ADVERTISEMENT

-Shares of Mondelez, the maker of Oreo cookies, Wheat Thins crackers and Trident gum, gained 5.5% after the company reported rising sales and a higher profit.
+Shares of Mondelez, the maker of Oreo cookies, Wheat Thins crackers and Trident gum, gained more than 6% after the company reported rising sales and a higher profit.
 Kellogg, meanwhile, beat sales and profit expectations, helped by sales of its Pop-Tarts and Eggo waffles products.
-Shares of the food company were up about 5.8% in recent trading.
+Shares of the food company were up nearly 6% in recent trading.

-The Stoxx Europe 600 edged up 0.3%, with trading volumes expected to be curbed by a holiday in Germany.
-Shares of British oil giant BP rose 1.9% after it said it expects production to increase in the next quarter and plans to restart its share-buyback program.

-Earlier, Japanese equities pared losses but banks underperformed after the nation's central bank said it would maintain its easy-money measures to spur inflation and lowered some of its price forecasts.

-The Nikkei Stock Average had fallen as much as 0.8% earlier in the session but recovered to close flat.
+Japan's Nikkei Stock Average was mostly unchanged after falling as much as 0.8% earlier in the session.
 The Nikkei ended October 8.1% higher, its strongest month in two years.

-Elsewhere in the region, the Shanghai Composite Index reversed early losses to edge up 0.1%, while the Shenzhen stock benchmark was up 0.5%.

 Write to Michael Wursthorn at Michael.Wursthorn@wsj.com and Riva Gold at riva.gold@wsj.com